bwh-bioinformatics-hub/nextflow-scRNAseq/README.md

 ### Overview:

-This pipeline manages a pore-c workflow starting from raw fastq files and converting them to standard file formats for use by downstream tools.
+This pipeline manages a scRNA-Seq workflow starting from raw fastq files and converting them to standard file formats for use by downstream tools.
 The steps involved are:

-* Pre-processing a reference genome or draft assembly to generate auxiliary files used in downstream analyses
+* Cell Ranger Count takes FASTQ files from cellranger mkfastq and performs alignment, filtering, barcode counting, and UMI counting.
+It uses the Chromium cellular barcodes to generate feature-barcode matrices, determine clusters, and perform gene expression analysis.
+The count pipeline can take input from multiple sequencing runs on the same GEM well. cellranger count also processes Feature Barcode data alongside Gene Expression reads.
 * Creating virtual digests of the genome
 * Filtering the raw reads to remove any that might break downstream tools
 * Align against a reference genome